 Alcohol consumption alters the structure and function of neurons in an area of the brain called the dorsomedial striatum, find scientists.

 It is well known that high blood pressure and diabetes can raise the risk of stroke.
-But a new twin study finds that, for middle-aged individuals, there may be one factor that increases this risk even more: heavy alcohol consumption.
+But a new twin study finds that, for people in middle-aged, heavy alcohol consumption may increase that risk even more.